JetBrains/lets-plot/README_PYTHON.md

 ### Overview

-Datalore plot Python extension includes native backend and a Python API which was mostly borrowed from [`ggplot2`](https://ggplot2.tidyverse.org/) package well known to data-scientists who use R.
+Datalore Plot python extension includes native backend and a Python API which was mostly borrowed from [`ggplot2`](https://ggplot2.tidyverse.org/) package well known to data-scientists who use R.

 R `ggplot2` has extensive documentation and a multitude of examples and therefore is an excellent resource for those who wants to learn grammar of graphics.